 Tiktaalik also has spiracles on top of its head which is suggestive of lung development as well as gill breathing ability.
 This would have been useful in the warming shallow waters of the time that may have been low in oxygen content.

-All these features combine to indicate that Tiktaalik would have been a very effective tidal margin predator.
+All of the above anatomical features combine to indicate that Tiktaalik would have been a very effective tidal margin predator.

 It is unlikely that we are the direct descendants of Tiktaalik but rather a convergent evolutionary branch - meaning that different lineages of vertebrates probably made independent transitions onto land - possibly at even earlier times.
 Tiktaalik is just a perfect example of such an evolutionary step and speculation on its existence led to it being discovered on Ellesmere Island in 2004.

-With thanks to Prof. Neil Shubin for feedback on anatomical detail.
+With thanks to Prof. Neil Shubin and Dr Jean-Bernard Caron for feedback on anatomical detail.